faizahmedfarooqui/nestjs-rabbitmq-task-manager/README.md

 - Gallatin (Task Manager) Microservice: Handles task-related operations (CRUD) and emits events to the Ashland microservice.

 - Ashland (Logger) Microservice: Listens for events from the Gallatin microservice and logs them to the console.

+- Client Microservice: A simple client that interacts with the Nashville microservice over WebSocket.io.

 ## Features